Sold Out $379.95

 Handmade Masakage Koishi knives are made of Aogami Super (Super Blue carbon) Steel clad with Stainless Steel.
-Therefore, they combine characteristics of carbon steel (extremly hardness, an edge that stays sharp for a very long time and which is easy to sharpen) and stainless steel (easy to maintain, reduced risk of rusting).
-The material makes the two-tone blade of the Koishi range stay sharp longer than any other Masakage knife.
+Therefore, they combine characteristics of carbon steel (extreme hardness, an edge that stays sharp for a very long time, and easy to sharpen) and stainless steel (easy to maintain, reduced risk of rusting).
+The material makes that the knives of the Koishi line stay sharp longer than any other Masakage knife.
 As with most Masakage knives, the heel of the blade is rounded to allow a more comfortable use of the pinch grip.

 The line has been named Koishi (Japanese word for "pebbles"), in reference to the blade's hammered finish.

 Its octagonal handle is made of American Cherry wood and black water buffalo horn.